 CIVIL MEDICAL NEGLECT STATUTE

 Like many other states, Minnesota has religious exemptions in its civil codes on child abuse, neglect, or failure to report.
-In addition, Minnesota offers exemptions from from religious immunizations, religious exemptions from physical examinations of school children, statutes excusing students with religious objections from studying about disease in school.
+In addition, Minnesota offers religious exemptions from immunizations, physical examinations of school children, and learning about disease in school.

 Children’s Healthcare Is a Legal Duty, Bostrom, and Petersen v.
 Vladeck and Shalala, 938 F. Supp.
 1466 (D. Minn.
 1996) CHILD v.
 Vladeck was filed January 19, 1996, in the U. S. District Court of Minnesota as a taxpayers’ suit against the federal government for using Medicare and Medicaid funds to pay for Christian Science nursing.
 The Christian Science church later entered the case as a defendant-intervenor.

 On August 7, 1996, the Court struck down the laws and regulations mandating such payments, declaring them unconstitutional, invalid, and unenforceable.